bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I need to create a form with five fields in total.

-I\'ll start by adding the input elements, also known as the form fields.
+I&apos;ll start by adding the input elements, also known as the form fields.

-First, I\'ll set up six div elements, one for each input element, and one for the sign up button.
+First, I&apos;ll set up six div elements, one for each input element, and one for the sign up button.

 The div elements will cause each field of the form to display in its own CSS block.

-Now, I\'ll start adding the input elements.
+Now, I&apos;ll start adding the input elements.

 I add an input element for the first name to the first div element.